 PFE1 The premises are secure and fit for purpose a) An assessment of the premises has been carried out to ensure that they are appropriate for the purpose.
-During the inspection at the Mile End site, it was found that there was no risk assessment in place.
-This indicates that the establishment has not conducted a appropriate assessment of the premises to ensure they are appropriate for their intended purpose.
-Minor "The establishment submitted sufficient evidence to address this shortfall before the report was finalised."
+An overarching risk assessment was in draft format.
+The establishment had not yet completed an appropriate evaluation of the premises.
+Minor The establishment submitted sufficient evidence to address this shortfall before the report was finalised